kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/docs/usage.md

 persistentvolumeclaim "nfs" created
 ```

-The nfs-provisioner provisions a PV for the PVC you just created.
+The nfs-ganesha-server-and-external-provisioner provisions a PV for the PVC you just created.
 Its reclaim policy is Delete, so it and its backing storage will be deleted by the provisioner when the PVC is deleted.

 ```
 $ kubectl get pv